fsmfisico/fsmfisico/README.md

 - 👋 Hi, I’m @fsmfisico
 - 👀 I’m interested in machine learning, neural network and data science.
-- 🌱 I’m currently learning machine learning un python
+- 🌱 I’m currently learning machine learning in python
 - 💞️ I’m looking to collaborate on a projects for learn more and posiblywork as a data science intern.
 - 📫 How to reach me, my email is fsmmusico@gmail.com